umich-hist-399/campus-histories/blurbs/animal-house.md

 {% include jumbotron.html
 title="The Michigan 'Animal House'" image="images/animal-house.jpg"
-text="Bears and Wolverines on the way to class?" %}
+text="Bears and Wolverines on campus?" %}

 ## From 1929 until 1962, students could visit the "Animal House" on the way to class.